smaclell/smaclell.github.io/_drafts/exterminator-3-enter-the-comments.md

 }
 {% endhighlight %}

+**Kept up to date with the code.**

+As soon as comments fall out of date they are more dangerous than no comments at all.
+Out of date comments are misleading and could result in other developers (or you in 6 months) doing bad things with code.
+Think leaving a parameter ``null`` that will now throw an exception.

+The best way to keep comments up to date is keeping them with the code.
+Put comments right on your methods or around complex logic.
+Jeff Atwood takes this even further and believes ["The value of a comment is directly proportional to the distance between the comment and the code."][good-comments].

 **Conclusion**

 Good comments are a great way to explain code that is hard to follow.
 Use